 Red lentils: choice and preparation

-When choosing red lentils, it is important to pay attention to their quality and freshness.
+When choosing red lentils, it's important to pay attention to quality and freshness.
 Pay close attention to the color and texture of the lentils and avoid those that look dull or damaged.
-Rinse the lentils thoroughly under cold water to remove any dirt and stones.
+Rinse the lentils thoroughly under cold water to remove any dirt or stones.

 Vegetables: recommended types and amounts

-Vegetables are essential for a tasty red lentil soup.
-Most recipes include onion, garlic, carrot and tomato, but you can also add other vegetables such as peppers, eggplant or zucchini.
-Make sure you wash and chop the vegetables well before adding them to the soup.
+Vegetables are essential for a flavorful red lentil soup.
+Most recipes include onion, garlic, carrot, and tomato, but you can also add other vegetables, such as bell peppers, eggplant, or zucchini.
+Be sure to thoroughly wash and chop the vegetables before adding them to the soup.

-Herbs and spices: seasonings for red lentil soup
+Herbs and spices: flavorings for red lentil soup

 Herbs and spices are crucial for flavoring your red lentil soup.
-Common seasonings include cumin, coriander, paprika powder and turmeric.
-You can also experiment with other herbs and spices, such as ginger, cinnamon or chili powder, to give the soup its own flavor.
+Common seasonings include cumin, coriander, paprika, and turmeric.
+You can also experiment with other herbs and spices, such as ginger, cinnamon, or chili powder, to give the soup its own unique flavor.

 Liquids: water, broth or a combination

-The choice of liquid for your red lentil soup is important for its taste and texture.
-You can use water, vegetable stock, chicken stock or a combination of these.
-Broth often gives a richer, deeper flavor to the soup, while water gives a lighter, more subtle flavor.
+The choice of liquid for your red lentil soup is important for the flavor and texture.
+You can use water, vegetable broth, chicken broth, or a combination of these.
+Broth often gives the soup a richer, deeper flavor, while water gives a lighter, more subtle flavor.

 Preparation method